dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 )
 ```

-In DuckDB, the query optimizer will combine the filter and aggregation into a single pass over the data, only reading relevant columns.
+In dataminer, the query optimizer will combine the filter and aggregation into a single pass over the data, only reading relevant columns.
 In Pandas, however, we have no such luck.
 The filter as it is executed will actually subset the entire lineitem table, *including any columns we are not using!* As a result of this, the filter operation is much more time-consuming than it needs to be.

 We can manually perform this optimization ("projection pushdown" in database literature).
 To do this, we first need to select only the columns that are relevant to our query and then subset the lineitem dataframe.
 We will end up with the following code snippet: